ropensci/waywiser/cran-comments.md

-This is the ninth CRAN release of waywiser.
-This minor release improves the consistency of metric function outputs and adds support for multi-scale calculations of non-regression metrics.
+This is the tenth CRAN release of waywiser.
+This patch release addresses NOTEs and warnings from CRAN.

 ## R CMD check results